 Photo Courtesy of Chewelah Creative District

-North of Spokane, tiny Chewelah invites visitors to explore its many murals, which often feature streetscapes, local flora and fauna, and tribal culture and lifeways preserved by the Spokane Tribe.
-The Chewelah Arts Guild hosts a number of annual events including the Taste of Chewelah fundraiser with local art and eats, quilt show, community art show, and more.
-Don’t miss the Chewelah Farmers Market with live music and farm-to-table food, and the First Thursday Art Walk.
+North of Spokane, tiny Chewelah invites visitors to explore its many murals, which often feature streetscapes, local flora and fauna, and Indigenous culture and lifeways preserved by the Spokane Tribe.
+The Chewelah Arts Guild hosts a number of annual events, including the Annual Community Art Show and the Recycled ArtsFest.
+Don’t miss the Chewelah Farmers Market with live music and farm-to-table food.
 You can also find local, regional, and national art at the Trails End Gallery, which hosts a few shows a year.

 CoWalla (Walla Walla + College Place)